kubevirt/community/design-proposals/helm-chart.md

 Note that the file structures above are purely for illustrative purposes.
 Different Kubernetes resources (e.g. `rbac`) could be extracted as separate templates (files) in order to keep the charts cleaner and easier to navigate.

+### Decision

+After careful evaluation of all the different options by the community, [Approach 2](#approach-2-one-crd-chart-and-one-cr--operator-chart) is by far the most favoured one taking into account popularity, maintainability, as well as extensibility.

 ## Chart Management

 The second problem which needs to be addressed is how Helm charts are going to be created and modified.